twilark/queercode/README.md

 ## ✨ Features

-- Define custom emoji with shortcodes.
+- Define and use custom emoji with easy `:shortcode:` syntax—no special commands
-- Enforce a preferred filetype from Settings, if an emoji exists in both formats.
+- Autocomplete suggestions activate as you type shortcodes (e.g., type `:f` to see all matches with previews, and insert `:furry_pride:` at your cursor)
+- Preferred filetype selection when emojis exist as both PNG and SVG
-- Autogenerate emoji map from folder of images.
+- Auto-generated emoji map from your emoji image folder
-- Consistent styling across headers, text, callouts and tables.
+- Consistent styling everywhere
-- No special syntax — just `:your_emoji:`.
+- Supports `.png` and `.svg` emoji images

 ---